simoneamico-ux-dev/my-learning-journey/33-roman-numeral-converter/README.md

 ### Reflection

 Salvatore Sanfilippo taught me that comments are not a burden, but an art.
+Every technical choice has a reason, every discarded alternative has its why.
 Documenting this process is not wasting time, after all it led me to pass a certification project on the first attempt for the first time.

 ***